Angle Tolerance

 Yes, but holes within approximately 2× material thickness of the bend line will distort during bending.
 This is a sheet metal physics constraint, not a machine limitation.
 If your design requires holes near a bend, we’ll flag it during DFM review and can suggest moving the holes or adding relief cuts to prevent distortion.
 For tight-tolerance hole patterns near bends, we can also punch holes after bending.

 For bending, we prefer a 3D STEP file showing the finished bent part, plus a 2D DXF of the flat pattern with bend lines and angles annotated.
 If you only have a 3D model, our engineers can unfold it and generate the flat pattern.
-DXF drawings with bend annotations (bend angle, inside radius, bend direction) are also accepted.
+DXF drawings with bend annotations such as bend angle, inside radius and bend direction are also accepted.
 SolidWorks, CATIA, and Inventor files are fine — we can work from native formats.

 Yes.
 Our press brake has a 3200 mm bed, allowing single-hit bends up to 3.2 m long.
 For multi-bend parts with overall lengths over 2.5 m, we assess clearance per part geometry.
 Long architectural profiles in aluminium and galvanised steel are a regular part of our production.
 Please note overall unfolded dimensions when quoting so we can confirm machine clearance for your specific part.